-(b) (d) Subjects for Consideration at Pretrial Conferences.
-At any conference under this rule consideration may be given, and the court may take appropriate action, with respect to the following, including deadlines for:
+(b) (c) Subjects for Consideration at Pretrial Conferences.
+At any conference under this rule consideration may be given, and the court may take appropriate action, with respect to:

 (1) the formulation and simplification of the issues, including the elimination of frivolous claims or defenses;

-(2) the necessity or desirability for joinder of other parties and of amendments to the pleadings;
+(2) the necessity or desirability of amendments to the pleadings;

 (4) the avoidance of unnecessary proof and of cumulative evidence, and limitations or restrictions on the use of testimony under Rule 702 of the North Dakota Rules of Evidence;

-(5) the appropriateness and timing of motions for summary adjudication under Rule 56 and any other motions;
+(5) the appropriateness and timing of summary adjudication under Rule 56;